isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/pipeline-steps/framework/base-process-queue-from-endpoint.rst

 .. |endpoint| replace:: :doc:`/components/endpoints/framework/queue`

-This template is the base template for all *pipeline steps* that are used to interact with a |endpoint| *endpoint*.
+This template is the base template for any *pipeline step* that processes the items
+in a *work queue* and accesses the queue from a |endpoint| *endpoint*.

 .. include:: ../../../../common/base-template-always-inherit-notice.txt